simileoluwa/alx-low_level_programming/0x02-functions_nested_loops/README.md

 8.Write a function that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59.
 Prototype: void jack_bauer(void);

 9.Write a function that prints the 9 times table, starting with 0.

+10.write a function that adds two integers and returns the result.
+Prototype: int add(int, int);